-During this age, no sacrifices are required for the atonement of spiritual and moral sin, because the Creator God himself gave his life as the supreme sacrifice to pay the penalty for all the spiritual and moral sins of humanity.
+During this age, no sacrifices are required for the atonement of physical or spiritual sin, because the Creator God himself gave his life as the supreme sacrifice to pay the penalty for all the physical and spiritual sins of humanity.

 The sons of God during this age are a temple of God where God's holy spirit resides.
 These individuals have direct access to God the Father and Jesus Christ and worship the Father in spirit and truth.
 See Jn.4:19-24.

 The fourth and final age of salvation will begin after the return of Christ and the establishment of the Kingdom of God on earth.
 This age will last until the Father's kingdom is presented to him by Jesus Christ at the end of that age:

 "Then comes the end, when he shall have delivered up the kingdom to God, even the Father; when he shall have put down all rule and authority and power.
 For he must reign, till he has put all enemies under his feet.
 The last enemy that shall be destroyed is death.
 For he has put all things under his feet.
 But when he says all things are put under him, it is manifest that he is excepted, which did put all things under him.
 And when all things shall be subdued to him, then shall the Son also himself be subject to him that put all things under him, that God may be all in all" (1.Cor.15:24-28 KJV).

 During this age, salvation will be offered through obedience to the law of God and a sacrificial system similar to the one in ancient Israel.
 The sacrificial system will be officiated over by a priesthood at a new temple in Jerusalem where Jesus Christ (the Creator God) in his glorified form and the power of his presence will reside.